-An emotionally, mentally & spiritually exhausting but very FREE guide by Bindimu Currie
+An emotionally, mentally & spiritually exhausting but very free guide by Bindimu Currie

 Solidarity is defined by white definitionists as “a union or fellowship arising from common responsibilities and interests, as between members of a group or between classes, peoples.”

-In terms of deconstructing white supremacy as a system, the first action is to ACKNOWLEDGE that there are systems in place, and within those systems there are institutions that construct and maintain white supremacy.
+In terms of deconstructing white supremacy as a system, the first action is to acknowledge that there are systems in place, and within those systems there are institutions that construct and maintain white supremacy.
 Example of these institutions are; the healthcare system, the economic system, the education systems and the criminal justice system.
 White supremacy empowers these institutions to uphold racial biases and enact colonialism.

 The second action is to acknowledge your place in that system.

-- what privileges do you have?
+- what privileges do I have?

-- what anti-social behaviours do you perform?
+- what anti-social behaviours do I perform?

 The selling point of white supremacy is to keep everyone comfortable in their ignorance.
 It’s easy to be complicit when you have privileges, but these privileges come at the expense of the oppression of others.
 If you want to be an ally, be prepared to be in uncomfortable & confronting conversations & situations.